Gemmstone/PyNGtuber/README.md

 Your feedback and ideas are valuable.
 If you have suggestions, issues or questions, please don't hesitate to reach out.

 ## Credits
--   Art by Chereverie​, this software was inspired by her Picrew​.
+-   Art by [Chereverie](https://chereverie.art)​, this software was inspired by her [Picrew](https://picrew.me/en/image_maker/100365)​.
--   Face tracking by Mostafa Nafie with Head-Pose-Estimation.
-Sadly, not available in the windows version for now :(
+-   Face tracking by Mostafa Nafie with [Head-Pose-Estimation](https://github.com/Mostafa-Nafie/Head-Pose-Estimation).